-Your script must define a function named processmatch, which takes a single argument, an edkMatch object.
-The matches that are found by Eduction are passed into the script one at a time.
+The processmatch function must accept a single argument, an edkMatch object.
+Eduction passes matches into the script one at a time.
 The script must return a Boolean value: true to keep the match or false to discard it.

 The following example changes the score for every match to 0.5: